partylikeits1983/ERC-721/README.md

 ## How to Deploy an ERC-721 Smart Contract

-As an example, this is how relatively simple it is to deploy your own ERC- 721 smart contract:
+As an example, this is how relatively simple it is to deploy your own ERC-721 smart contract:

+> Although expensive to deploy to the ethereum mainnet in terms of gas fees, users should have control of their NFTs, not marketplaces

 1) Import the code below into Remix IDE
 2) Rename the contract and name of the NFT Token